Gada (mace): Exercise equipment

 The gada is one of the traditional pieces of training equipment in Hindu physical culture, and is common in the akhara of north India.
 Maces of various weights and heights are used depending on the strength and skill level of the practitioner.
 It is believed that Lord Hanuman's gada was the largest amongst all the gadas in the world.
 For training purposes, one or two wooden gada (mudgar) are swung behind the back in several different ways and is particularly useful for building grip strength and shoulder endurance.
 The Great Gama was known for extensive use of gada.
 Winners in a kushti contest are often awarded with a gada.

 Chi'ishi, a karate conditioning equipment and its exercise pattern was inspired by the gada and mudgar.
 The war mallets were also inspired by gada.

-In Southeast Asia
+Outside the Indian subcontinent

-Gada has also been adopted by practitioners of silat martial arts in the Malay World.
-In Indonesia the word "gada" has broadened to refer to any impact weapons that are not a simple club, like mace, morning star, and flail.
+Gada is used by practitioners of silat martial arts in the Malay world.
+In Indonesia the meaning of "gada" has been expanded to refer to other impact weapons including the mace, the morning star, and the flail.
 However, several ethnic groups of Indonesia have their own version of gada.
-Traditional Indonesian gada generally shaped more like Persian meel club than Indian gada.
+Traditional Indonesian gada are generally shaped more like Persian meel club than Indian gada.
 This is because the iron used to make gada in pre-modern Indonesia, called besi khurasani, was imported from Khorasan.
-Local gada is often coated in an alloy called besi kuning, which is believed to possess magical power.
+Local gada are often coated in an alloy called besi kuning, which is believed to possess magical power.